shuseel/Ethical-Hacking-Lab-Projects/ReadMe.md

 ### Lab 1: Website Vulnerability Scan Using OWASP ZAP

 Zed Attack Proxy (ZAP) is one of the most widely used free and open-source security solutions in the world.
-It is a dynamic web application vulnerability testing tool that was previously managed by an OWASP flagship project and is now managed by the Software Security Project (SSP)](https://www.zaproxy.org/blog/2023-08-01-zap-is-joining-the-software-security-project/), which finds vulnerabilities in web applications while they are running.
+It is a dynamic web application vulnerability testing tool that was previously managed by an OWASP flagship project and is now managed by the [Software Security Project (SSP)](https://www.zaproxy.org/blog/2023-08-01-zap-is-joining-the-software-security-project/), which finds vulnerabilities in web applications while they are running.
 In this lab, we will conduct a vulnerability scan using the Zed Attack Proxy (ZAP).

 **Objectives**
 In this lab, we will complete the following objectives: